grammyjs/website/site/docs/plugins/conversations.md

 </CodeGroupItem>
 </CodeGroup>

-Check out [the API reference of this plugin](https://doc.deno.land/https://deno.land/x/grammy_conversations/mod.ts/~/ConversationHandle#wait) to see all available methods that are similar to `wait`.
+Check out the [API reference](https://doc.deno.land/https://deno.land/x/grammy_conversations/mod.ts/~/ConversationHandle#wait) to see all available methods that are similar to `wait`.

 Let's now see how wait calls actually work.
 As mentioned earlier, **they don't _literally_ make your bot wait**, even though we can program conversations as if that was the case.